Zeus-Eternal/AI-Karen/docs/memory_arch.md

 - `ELASTIC_INDEX` – index name for Kari memory (default `kari_memory`)

 If these variables are unset the client falls back to its in-memory stub.

+## Session Buffering

+Kari's chat runtime stores every user interaction using the `SessionBuffer` class located at `ai_karen_engine.core.memory.session_buffer`.
+The buffer records operations into a local DuckDB file before they are persisted to the primary Postgres store.
+This design allows high-throughput logging while offline and protects against transient database outages.

+When `SessionBuffer` is enabled, each chat turn is appended to a DuckDB table.
+Periodically a background task flushes these rows in batches to Postgres.
+The flush threshold and time interval are controlled via the following environment
+variables:

+- `SESSION_BUFFER_PATH` – location of the DuckDB file (default
+  `session_buffer.duckdb`)
+- `SESSION_FLUSH_BATCH` – number of operations to accumulate before flushing
+- `SESSION_FLUSH_SECONDS` – maximum seconds between flushes

+If Postgres is unreachable, the buffer simply continues writing to DuckDB.
+During the next startup `SessionBuffer.replay()` scans any unflushed entries and replays them to Postgres so no chat history is lost.